Oaxaca en la historia y en el mito: Sor Juana Inés de la Cruz and Miguel Cabrera

-Sor Juana wrote a play that was performed in Antequera (Oaxaca) on November 25, 1691, the Feast of Santa Catarina, in the cathedral.
-The play is called a villancico (at the time a type of play often with audience participation and now the word means a Christmas carol).
+Sor Juana was not born in Antequera, but has an interesting connection with Antequera's artistic life.
+She wrote a play, performed in Antequera on 25 November 1691, the Feast of Santa Catarina, in the cathedral.
+The play is called a villancico (At the time this word referred to a type of play often with audience participation and now the word means a Christmas carol).
 The play touched on beauty, wisdom and love.
 It celebrated Christianity and feminine wisdom and included Greek and Roman references as well as references to Cleopatra.
-The play, not necessarily the life of Saint Catherine, has many parallels with the life of Sor Juana.
-Saint Catherine is portrayed as precocious; and is devoted to God.
+In the play, not necessarily on the life of Saint Catherine, we see many parallels with the life of Sor Juana.
+As was the case with Sor Juana, Saint Catherine is portrayed as precocious; and is devoted to God.
 She passes the challenge of wise men, as Sor Juana did in the vice regal court.
 St Catherine is considered the patron saint of academics so we can see why Sor Juana's, an intellectual, was drawn to her story.
 We can also see why Sor Juana, with her diverse knowledge and skills is appreciated by many Mexicans and is honored on currency and in other ways.

 Once again, we see Arturo García Bustos' realistic approach to painting.
-This time in the sense that he chose to paint an image of Sor Juana that is almost a carbon copy of the original portrait by Cabrera.
+This time in the sense that he chose to paint an image of Sor Juana that is very similar to the original portrait by Cabrera.

-If you are wondering why the artist included an angel, an explanation is that Sor Juana died the same year that Miguel Cabrera was born.
-Without an angel, how would Cabrera know what Sor Juana looked like?
+Below, Diego Rivera included Sor Juana in his huge mural of Mexican historical figures, but unlike Garcia Bustos who follows well-known representations, Diego Rivera does not closely reflect the Cabrera and de Miranda versions.